-This page describes how to changes passwords and keys for a new deployment (esp. in the context of a Single Node Cloud Installation)
+This page describes how to change passwords and keys for a new deployment (esp. in the context of a Single Node Cloud Installation).

 Assuming your instance runs at

 https://cmem.example.com/ in a default installation Keycloak is deployed at

 https://cmem.example.com/auth (this may vary depending on your setup).

 Change credentials of Keycloak admin account¤